fommil/fpmortals/manuscript/main-text.md

   res: Option[Int] = Some(3)
 ~~~~~~~~

-We can see the content's `combine` has been called, which for `Int` is
+We can see the content's `append` has been called, which for `Int` is
 integer addition.

 But our business rules state that we use "last rule wins" on